vidjil/vidjil/doc/server.md

   -  mysql root password (`mysql.environment` in `docker-compose.yml`),  mysql vidjil password (`docker-compose.yml` and  `vidjil-server/conf/defs.py`),
      as mentionned above

   - Change the `FROM_EMAIL` and `ADMIN_EMAILS` variables in `vidjil-server/conf/defs.py`.
-These
-    represent the sender email address and the destination email addresses, used in reporting patient milestones and server errors.
+    They are used for admin emails monitoring the server an reporting errors.

   - To allow users to select files from a mounted volume, set `FILE_SOURCE` and `FILE_TYPES` in `vidjil-server/conf/defs.py`.
     In this case, the `DIR_SEQUENCES` directory will be populated with links to the selected files.
     Users will still be allowed to upload their own files.

-  - Change the `volumes` in `docker-compose.yml`.
-By default all files that require saving outside of the containers (the database, uploads, vidjil results and log files) are stored in `/opt/vidjil`, but you can change this by editing the paths in the volumes.
+  - By default all files that
+    require saving outside of the containers (the database, uploads, vidjil results and log files) are stored in `/opt/vidjil`.
+    This can be changed in the `volumes` in `docker-compose.yml`. this by editing the paths in the volumes.
     See also <a href="#storage">Requirements / Storage</a> above.

   - Configure the reporter.
 Ideally this container should be positioned on a remote server in order to be able to report on a down server, but we have packed it here for convenience.
     You will also
     need to change the `DB_ADDRESS` in `conf/defs.py` to match it.